 Having formed an understanding of the key business drivers as requirements for risk-taking and risk avoidance, an organisation should be well placed to articulate its risk appetite.
-Ideally, this would happen through a collaborative process between top management, including the Board, as well as those responsible for risk management acting as facilitators.
+Ideally, this would happen through a collaborative process between senior decision-makers, including the Board, as well as those responsible for risk management acting as facilitators.